dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

     ![](../../assets/images/dsconsole/cdpldapnorole.png)

 7. Log out and log in as the Local Administrator.
 Navigate to `User Management`.
-Click `Update Roles` next to the Ldap user.
+Click `Update Roles` next to the LDAP user.

     ![](../../assets/images/dsconsole/cdpldapupdaterole.png)

-8. Select the roles for this Ldap user accordingly.
+8. Select the roles for this LDAP user accordingly.
 Click `Update Roles`.

     ![](../../assets/images/dsconsole/cdpselectrole.png)

-9. Log out and log in as the Ldap user to get full access rights.
+9. Log out and log in as the LDAP user to get full access rights.

 # CDP Data Lake Environment

-1. Log in as the Ldap user.
+1. Log in as the LDAP user.
 Navigate to `Environments`.
 There is only one environment which is the default environment.
 Click `Register Environment`.
 Fill up the fields to create data lake environment for the CDP Data Services to use.

     ![](../../assets/images/dsconsole/dsregistration.png)